vitorbborges/hpdga-fall24/README.md

 ## Description

 This repository contains the source code for the HPDGA Fall 24 challenge.
 The code is a parallel implementation of the Hierarchical Navigable Samall World (HNSW) algorithm using CUDA.
 The HNSw is an Aproximate K Nearest Neighbors search algorithm and is highly parallelizable, as shown by the performance gains.

+The repository contains several test branches for you to explore the details on each optimization that we did.
+The main branch contains the final version of the code, with all optimizations applied.

 ## Sections

 - Run it locally